edap/edap.github.com/_projects/less-than-a-flower-more-than-a-bird.md

 ---
 layout: project
-title: "less than a flower, more than a bird"
+title: "less than a flower, more than a bird. <br/> More than a bird, less than a flower"
 category:
 tags: []
 ---